oshinika/Bcrypt_Hashing/README.md

 </table>

 >[!NOTE]
->Passwords must be 72 bytes or fewer when using the Bcrypt hashing algorithm.
-Using longer passwords may result in errors or failed authentication.
+>Passwords must be 72 characters or fewer when using the Bcrypt hashing algorithm.
+For guidance on creating valid passwords, refer to the [documentation](https://is.docs.wso2.com/en/7.1.0/guides/account-configurations/login-security/password-validation/#password-input-validation).